RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 <details>
 <summary><strong>Explain Settings</strong></summary>

-Browse the Explain tab tree, or ask:
+Browse the Reference tab or ask the Chat assistant:

 > "What does realtimeapi.cacheProvider.provider do?"
 >